 You should have been asked about your income and your expenses.

 Guarantor loans are large financial commitments.
 So I would expect a lender to have asked for evidence of your income, to have checked your credit record, and to have verified your expenses.

 You may have been repaying with difficulty, taking out other loans, because you didn’t want your guarantor to be affected.

 What would a “fair solution” be?

-Will complaining affect your guarantor?
+Will a complaint affect your guarantor?

-However, if you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.
+But if you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.

-How to complain
+How to complain to the lender

-A draft complaint
+A template complaint to use